kevL/yata/ReadMe.txt

 Yata will open 2da-files that are dragged and dropped onto it.

-Appendix H: opening 2da-files when the app starts
+Appendix H: opening 2da-files as the app starts

 Yata allows multiple instances of itself to run at the same time.
 However if a file is double-clicked in Windows Explorer, and Yata is associated with its